devops329/devops/instruction/penetrationTesting/penetrationTesting.md

 There is great value in sharing information about best practices, vulnerabilities, and attempted and successful penetrations.
 Only by working together as a community can hope to protect the integrity of the global information infrastructure.
 The two main tools for sharing vulnerability information are the [Common Vulnerabilities and Exposures](https://en.wikipedia.org/wiki/Common_Vulnerabilities_and_Exposures) (CVE) report, and the [Common Vulnerability Scoring System](https://en.wikipedia.org/wiki/Common_Vulnerability_Scoring_System) (CVSS).

-💡 You might consider doing your curiosity report on the design of CVE and CVSS as well as its usefulness in supporting the security community.
+💡 You might consider doing your curiosity report on the design of CWE, CVE, and CVSS as well as its usefulness in supporting the security community.

-### CVE

-Common Vulnerabilities and Exposures provides a standard format for vulnerability reporting.
-A report contains a description, the authority (CNA) assigning the ID, an assigned ID, and the date of creation.

-For example, the CVE for the [WannaCry](https://en.wikipedia.org/wiki/WannaCry_ransomware_attack) vulnerability is assigned [CVE-2017-0144](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2017-0144), was assigned by Microsoft, and has the following description.

-> The SMBv1 server in Microsoft Windows Vista SP2; Windows Server 2008 SP2 and R2 SP1; Windows 7 SP1; Windows 8.1; Windows Server 2012 Gold and R2; Windows RT 8.1; and Windows 10 Gold, 1511, and 1607; and Windows Server 2016 allows remote attackers to execute arbitrary code via crafted packets, aka "Windows SMB Remote Code Execution Vulnerability."
-This vulnerability is different from those described in CVE-2017-0143, CVE-2017-0145, CVE-2017-0146, and CVE-2017-0148.

 ### CVSS